 And you don’t need to go far from home – you’ll be amazed what cycling routes you’ll find just around the corner!
 A park, the countryside, or anywhere with few or no vehicles is the perfect place to ride.

-By taking the opportunity to visit these areas on a bike ride, you get a mental release from the restrictions that we all find ourselves under.
+By taking the opportunity to visit these areas on a bike ride, you get a mental release.

 Cycling for the mind